 In this chapter, we describe the Text Mode protocol.
 All the messages (subscriptions, unsubscriptions, received realtime updates, etc.) will be explained in a detailed way.
-All actions are initiated by the client, which sends requests detailed through URL querystrings, i.e. in the general form name1=value1&name2=value2&.... where all values should be protected by URL encoding.
+All actions are initiated by the client, which sends requests detailed through URL querystrings, i.e. in the general form name1=value1&name2=value2&.... where all values should be protected by URL encoding as described by RFC 3986.
+Note that the encoding described by the <a href="https://html.ncbi.nlm.ncb